zoggy/stog-sw-tmpl/README.md

 generated files to add content for your site.

 ````
-mkdir dir
+$ mkdir dir
-cd dir
+$ cd dir
-stog-sw-tmpl # beware this generates files in the current directory
+$ stog-sw-tmpl # beware this generates files in the current directory
                # but you can use -d to output files somewhere else
+$ tree
+|-- about.html
+|-- blog.html
+|-- doc.html
+|-- download.html
+|-- index.html
+|-- Makefile
+|-- next.png
+|-- posts
+|   |-- first-post.html
+|   `-- release-0.1.0.html
+|-- rss.png
+`-- style.css
-make test    # have a look at file:///tmp/index.html
+$ make test    # have a look at file:///tmp/index.html
-make server  # then browse http://localhost:8080 to have a preview
+$ make server  # then browse http://localhost:8080 to have a preview
                # while # modifying the generated files
 ````

 See [the Stog documentation](https://zoggy.github.io/stog/doc.html).